actionml/universal-recommender/README.md

 ### Work in progress, runs on sample data, use at your own risk

+  - working for item, user, both with boost but filter not working yet.
   - can be used to recommend for users and/or items (similar items)
   - boilerpate for bias (boost and filter) based on any indicator for user or item-based.
   - boilerplate for metadata boost and filter